Updated April 19, 2021

 - Play a recording of normal chicken sounds.

-- If you have a large breed rooster who can’t be housed with the hens, sometimes they can be integrated into a flock of Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. or have a Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. companion.
+- If you have a Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. rooster who can’t be housed with the hens, sometimes they can be integrated into a flock of Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. or have a Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. companion.